DeepSeek V4: Full Release Breakdown — Features, Benchmarks and How to Use It

 | deepseek-v4-flash | $0.14 / 1M tokens | $0.028 / 1M tokens | $0.28 / 1M tokens |

+At cache-miss rates, V4-Pro is dramatically cheaper than comparable closed frontier models for equivalent throughput, and V4-Flash at $0.14/M input is competitive with the cheapest frontier-class models available anywhere.
 Both models support thinking mode and non-thinking mode via the API.
 Thinking mode adds chain-of-thought reasoning tokens before the final response — useful for math and code generation where reasoning quality matters more than latency.

-How to Use DeepSeek V4 via API
+How do you use DeepSeek V4 via the API?

 The DeepSeek API is OpenAI-compatible.
 You can use it with any library that targets the OpenAI API format by swapping the base URL and model name.